Southern Arizona Association for The Education of Young Children (SAzAEYC)

 The Tucson Association for the Education of Young Children (TAEYC) was founded in 1965.
 TAEYC joined more than 50 other groups from around the United States when they were chartered into the National Association for the Education of Young Children (NAEYC).
 The core group of members networked, supported each other and provided professional development.
 In the 1980’s, membership increased, the organization became more financially viable, public policy and advocacy became more important and local members of the organization increased their advocacy efforts for children by joining the state affiliate board as well as the national governing board, panels and committees.

-SAzAEYC issues a quarterly newsletter and manages a professional listserv.
-Both of these improve communication among and between our members and provide continuing information, updates and research on early childhood development and education.
+SAZAEYC maintains a strong electronic presence through our web page, Facebook, Twitter, Instagram, and a professional listserv.
+These multiple venues facilitate communication among and between our members and provide continuing information, updates and research on early childhood development and education.

 Board meetings, usually held on the first Wednesday of the month, are open to the public.
-For information about the dates and location of Board meetings, or how to subscribe to the listserv, contact Debby Buchanan at email@example.com.
+For information about the dates and location of Board meetings, or how to subscribe to the listserv, please contact our Executive Director, Kelly Ann Larkin.

-SAzAEYC would not be possible without the many, many, hours that volunteers donate to the organization; from the Board of Directors, to the volunteers that help organize, set-up and run all of our training events.
-In addition, our community partners, such as United Way of Tucson, University of Arizona College of Education and Community Extension Programs allow the organization to be viable.
+SAZAEYC would not be possible without the many, many, hours that volunteers donate to the organization; from the Board of Directors, to the volunteers that help organize, set-up and run all of our training events.
+In addition, our community partners, such as United Way of Tucson and the University of Arizona College of Education allow the organization to be viable.
 TUSD, the Blake Foundation, Child and Family Resources and Child Parent Centers are just some of the agencies that align with our mission and support the trainings we sponsor as well as encourage membership in the organization.